 The museum has several additional exhibits:

-Exhibition about the Bar Kochba Revolt: The exhibition presents the story of the revolt inside a cave-shaped space; which was designed to resemble a hiding cave from the period of the revolt.
+Exhibition about the Bar Kochba Revolt: The exhibition presents the story of the revolt inside a cave-shaped space, designed to resemble a hiding cave from the period of the rebellion.

 Five residential caves, hiding and burial, simulating different periods in the history of the southern region; from the Chalcolithic period to the Byzantine period.

-A nice presentation dedicated to the activities of the Jewish National Fund.
-From the establishment of the three observatories and the 11 points in the Negev, there were established in the 1940s till the present.
+An excellent presentation dedicated to the activities of the Jewish National Fund.
+From establishing the three observatories and the 11 points in the Negev, there were found in the 1940s until now.